anthony-walker/euler1D/README.md

 dataPlot.py - this is used to analyze all the results in a directory.
               update this file appropriately in the file __main__ to change the directory and other properties.
+sodshock.py - this is the analytical solution of the sodshock tube problem

 ### fluid_domain module
 domain.py - use this file to create a domain from a given text file.